 The benefits of meditation go beyond vague feelings of well being, peace or spirituality – it causes concrete, measurable changes to your brain.

 Meditation can increase your brain’s executive function, which is the part of the brain responsible for paying attention, managing time, planning and more.
 This also impacts overall cognitive flexibility, which is the brain’s ability to switch between different thoughts and actions.

 According to a study conducted by Harvard neuroscientist Sara Lazar, people who meditate regularly develop more gray matter in their frontal cortex.
 This is the portion of the brain responsible for working memory and decision-making skills.

 After only eight weeks of consistent meditation practice, parts of the brain responsible for mind-wandering regulation, empathy, compassion, and learning were bigger.

 The amygdala, a piece of the brain responsible for the fight, flight or freeze response–as well as a significant contributor to generalized anxiety–decreased in size.
 Lazar said studies from other scientists found meditation helped with emotion regulation.

-How Meditation Can Affect Your Finances
+Meditation Can Affect Your Finances

 Mental problems and financial problems go hand-in-hand.
-According to a 2016 article from Psychology Today, compulsive overspending can lead to anxiety, depression and other issues.
+According to an article from Psychology Today, compulsive overspending can lead to anxiety, depression and other issues.
 People with depression are also more likely to end up in debt.
 Those who attempt or commit suicide or who have substance abuse issues are also likely to have debt.

-Reduce Anxiety And Depression
+Reduces Anxiety And Depression

 Meditating regularly may decrease anxiety and depression, which can help people with their financial problems.
 When you start meditating regularly, you may feel less stressed and happier in general.
 If you’re less stressed on a daily basis, you’ll be less likely to worry about financial problems that are out of your control.